Two nights ago, I made chocolate-chip banana bread with some overripe bananas. Last night, I whipped up some delicious currant scones.

 Maybe you’ve thought about turning your passion for baking into running a bakery from home.

-If you’re wondering how to start a home-based bakery business, this article will provide tips you need to begin.
+If you’re wondering how to start a home-based bakery business, this article will help provide tips you might need to begin.

 The good news is that you don’t need a storefront to sell your baked goods — you can start baking treats and selling them from your kitchen.
 Starting a baking business from home is an excellent option for bakers who want to start small.